What Is a Run Line in Baseball Betting?

 Adam Glanzman/Getty Images.
 Pictured: Christian Vazquez and Gary Sanchez

 The run line is a bet on the margin of victory, like a point spread.
 But because baseball is low scoring, the spread will almost always be -1.5 for the favorite and +1.5 for the underdog.
-The payouts for each will just be adjusted based on each team’s strength.
+The payouts for each team will just be adjusted based on each team's strength relative to their opponent.

-If you’re unfamiliar with reading American odds, start there.
+If you're unfamiliar with reading American odds, start here.

 What Is the Run Line in Baseball Betting?

 The run line is baseball's version of point spread betting, and allows a bettor to wager on whether the favorite will beat the underdog by more than a run or whether the underdog will keep the game within a run.

 In this case, if you want to bet the Yankees to win the game, you'd be laying a -130 — so a $130 wager would return a win of $100.

 But, if you're willing to bet that the Yankees will win by more than a run, you could wager $100 and win $150.

 Now let's look at the moneylines and run lines for a game in which one team is a big favorite.

 Most bettors find the run line appealing useful in these games, where one team is a big favorite.
 They believe it's not a matter of if the Dodgers win, it's by how much, so they're fine laying -1.5 runs for a better price.